 When you mix Dream Whip with cream cheese, it becomes this amazing dreamy filling with all that cream cheese goodness.
 It makes an excellent strawberry no bake dessert.

-- You can save back just a little bit of whipped cream for a whipped topping on the final dessert.
+- Spread the Dream Whip cream cheese filling onto the prepared pie crust.
+You can save back just a little bit of whipped cream for a whipped topping on the final dessert if you want.

-- Once your strawberry sauce has cooled, mix it together with the sliced strawberries.
+- Once the strawberry sauce has cooled, mix it together with the rest of the sliced strawberries you set aside earlier.

 - Strawberry Shortcake